Stratis-Dermanoutsos/Expense-Tracker/README.md

 ### TO-DO list
   - [ ] Decide on what framework to use - WPF for native, ASP.NET for web, Xamarin for mobile
   - [ ] Save the info of each expense
+  - [ ] Create the database for the user automatically
   - [ ] Have many sorting options when displaying the expenses